ilyatbn/aws_alwayson/README.md

 - Get temporary credentials for assumed role (STS) to use for CLI access.
 - Automatically update local aws credentials file using provded clients.

+## How it works

+This is quite easy, we fetch the data the exact same way the user would if they clicked the AWS button, then "capture" the relevant data.

+### Google Workspace

+Google Workspace sign in is simple and deterministic.
+You provide the Identity Provider ID (IDPID) and Service provider ID(SPID) of your "SAML App" in Google Workspace, and the SAML provider name as you configured it in AWS, and it automatically performs the relevant URL fetches exactly the same way Google does it when clicking the link from within the list of "Google Apps".
+After capturing the correct SAMLResponse token, we use AWS STS API's AssumeRoleWithSAML action to receive STS credentials to AWS.

+- Supports only Google Workspace in a very specific SAML implementation.
+- Works on a single role at a time.
+- Fully seamless and automated.
+Works flawlessly.

+### AWS SSO

+AWS SSO works differently since the initial SSO is done from AWS itself, not from Google.
+This unfortunately introduced several complications due to AWS fetching data using some obfuscated javascript files with several different tokens after many, many redirects.
+This is why we went with a simpler method of browsing to the SSO url using a newly created tab, and extracting relevant data from there.
+This does work in a non deterministic way unfortunately.
+We've noticed several instances where opening this tab got stuck and required manually closing it and manually restarting the scheduling button.
+This also brought complications with how the automatic refresh works.
+We used Chrome's alarms with a timer, but if your computer is alseep, this did not stop the timers, causing many many tabs to open when you open the brower.
+We did not find a satisfactory solution for this, and switched to event triggers.
+Right now, in order for a new tab to open, the user must manually interact with the browser.
+It's not a serious issues since we expect users to go to their browser at elast once in a few hours timeframe, but still not perfect since it cannot work 100% of the time unattended.

+- AWS SSO theoretically Supports all IDPs, not only Google, but we haven't tested it.
+If you want to use it, there's an option to add a custom domain (for extension permissions).
+- AWS SSO is a global sign in.
+Meaning, after enabling it, all your accounts will have buttons to get STS credentials, as well as a link to open the Web Console.
+- We kept the per-account toggles to activate the automatic client STS updates for that specific account (as default credentials in aws cli)
+- AWS SSO works with fine Multi Session Web Console.
+- Works in a semi-automatic way.
+Requires the user to perform any form of interaction with the browser to open a new tab in order to extract new credentials.

 ## Installation

 \* Should technically work with any chromium based browser.